notasausage/pi-hole-unbound-wireguard/README.md

 ![Prepare Disk for N00Bs use](screenshots/applepi-baker-prepare.png)

 Select the disk utilities (small hard drive icon) in ApplePi-Baker and then right-click on your SD card.
 One of the menu options is **Prepare Disk for N00Bs use**.
 Run that and you should have a properly formatted SD card that's ready for your N00BS files.

+If you aren't on a Mac, or can't use ApplePi-Baker, you can format your SD card using the [SD Association's Formatting Tool](https://www.sdcard.org/downloads/formatter_4/), available for Windows and macOS.
+For Linux folks, try [gparted](https://gparted.org).

 ### Step 3: Copy Files from N00BS Folder to SD Card
 Once your downloaded N00BS archive is downloaded and uncompressed, copy all the files and folders inside your N00BS folder to the root of the SD card.
 You can also refer to the `INSTRUCTIONS-README.txt` file included with N00BS for more.